BenediktMagnus/triggered-browser-animations/README.md

 ### **animations/html/text.html**

 At last, the simplest animation possible: A configurable text. \
-Tokens are names surrounded by two courly braces on each side.
-They will be automatically replaced with the given strings in the animation object as shown in the index.js above.
+Tokens are identifiers surrounded by two courly braces on each side.
+They will be automatically replaced with the given strings in the animation object as shown in the index.js file above.

 ```html
 <p>{{text}}</p>